libapps/libapps-mirror/nassh/doc/api.md

 The possible messages are documented in the next sections, but they all must have the `command` field set to select the right function.

-The API will then respond with an object of the form:
+The API will then respond with an object of the basic form (some commands might contain more fields):

 | Field name     | Type    | Description |
 |----------------|---------|-------------|